Variable life insurance, also called variable appreciable life insurance, provides lifelong coverage as well as a cash value account.

 - Cash value

-Every time you make a premium payment, a portion of it goes towards the cost of insurance and insurer’s fees.
-This is the money that essentially pays to keep the death benefit in place.
+A death benefit is what is left to your beneficiaries.
+Every time you make a premium payment, a portion of it goes towards the cost of insurance and insurer’s fees, which keep the death benefit in place.
 The remainder of the premium goes towards the policy’s cash value, which is similar in structure to a brokerage account.
 The cash value can be invested in certain securities (often called sub-accounts) which resemble mutual funds.

 Cash Value of Variable Life Insurance

-How a variable life insurance policy’s cash value works is what makes it particularly unique from a whole or indexed universal life insurance policy.
-Each policy comes with a prospectus detailing around 20 to 30 options for investing the cash value.
-The cash value investment options are similar to mutual funds in that there’s a particular set of securities that the money would be invested in, such as:
+A variable life insurance policy’s cash policy works is unique from a whole or indexed universal life insurance policy.
+Each variable life policy comes with a prospectus detailing around 20 to 30 options for investing the cash value, and the cash value investment options are similar to mutual funds in that there’s a particular set of securities that the money would be invested in, such as:

 - An index, such as the S&P 500